Discovery Studio

 Discovery Studio is a suite of software for simulating small molecule and macromolecule systems.
 It is developed and distributed by Dassault Systèmes BIOVIA (formerly Accelrys).

-The product suite has a strong academic collaboration programme, supporting scientific research and makes use of a number of software algorithms developed originally in the scientific community, including CHARMM, MODELLER, DELPHI, ZDOCK, DMol3 and more.
+The product suite has a strong academic collaboration programme, supporting scientific research and makes use of a number of software algorithms developed originally in the scientific community, including Chemistry at Harvard Macromolecular Mechanics (CHARMM), MODELLER, DelPhi, ZDOCK, DMol3, and more.

 Scope

 Discovery Studio provides software applications covering the following areas: